-I visited London in the summer of 2003 immediately after finishing my marketing degree with an exciting plan to travel to various European countries to gain skills and knowledge to set up a training centre and a riding academy in Poland.
-In 2004 I met my partner, Richard, and the plan took a very different shape!
-I made the decision to develop the riding and coaching career here in the UK.
+I visited London in the summer of 2003 immediately after graduating University with an exciting plan to travel to various European countries to gain skills and knowledge to set up a training centre and a riding academy in Poland.
+However, in 2004 I found myself settling in London and I made the decision to develop my riding and coaching career here in the UK.

 Arrival to the UK gave me many chances to improve my riding and coaching further.
 I passed the BHS coaching exams up to the BHS Intermediate Teaching Certificate and built my freelance teaching in London and Home Counties.
 In early 2008 I got shortlisted for semi-finals of the BHS Young Instructor of The Year Award and had a great learning experience at the South East qualifier receiving some very good feedback on my coaching.

 Later that year I also applied and got selected for the Hendelah Waley Equestrian Fund and was chosen as a receipient of one of the training grants.
 It was during the conversation with the panel of judges at the selection trials that I mentioned my Aspire Academy plans for the first time!